 Robert D. Taber, Ph.D. is assistant professor of government and history at Fayetteville State University in North Carolina.
 A historian of Haiti, he is currently working on a book project examining the intersection of slavery and family life in Saint-Domingue and the early Haitian Revolution.
 Follow him on Twitter @RobTaber.

 Kacy Dowd Tillman, Editor

-Kacy Dowd Tillman, PhD is an Associate Professor of English and Writing and Co-Director of the Honors Program at the University of Tampa.
+Kacy Dowd Tillman, PhD is a Professor of English and Writing and Co-Director of the Honors Program at the University of Tampa.
 She studies early American manuscript & print culture — particularly letters and diaries — and loyalism, a subject about which she has recently published in Stripped and Script: Loyalist Women Writers of the American Revolution with the University of Massachusetts Press (2019).
 Her new research projects include Black loyalism in The Book of Negroes and the intersection of fake news & the rhetoric of disease in early American novels.
 The courses she teaches at Tampa include gender studies, literature of the early American republic, and the early American origins of modern social justice movements.
 Follow her on Twitter @kacytillman.